top of page

 But here’s the irony: “root cause” isn’t new.
 It’s not the property of wellness culture or functional medicine.
 It’s the foundation of medicine itself.

-The pursuit of a disease’s root cause traces back to Hippocrates and the origins of Western medicine, when illness was seen as an imbalance — not simply a symptom to be suppressed but a signal to be understood.
-The Hippocratic Corpus emphasized observation, environment, and patient context — in other words, causation.
+The pursuit of a disease’s root cause traces back to Hippocrates and the origins of Western medicine, when illness was understood not merely as a symptom to suppress, but as a signal pointing toward imbalance, environment, and lived context.

 How Social Media Co-Opted the Term

-This isn’t education — it’s branding.
-On platforms like Instagram and TikTok, “root cause” has become a currency of credibility.
-Those who claim to “treat it” position themselves as holistic and enlightened, while conventional clinicians are painted as reductionist or dismissive.
-The term has been monetized into a marketing hook that flatters frustration and sells solutions.
+On platforms like Instagram and TikTok, “root cause” functions as a currency of credibility.
+Those who claim to “treat it” position themselves as holistic and enlightened, while evidence-based clinicians are portrayed as reductionist or dismissive.

 Does Traditional Medicine Address Root Cause?